unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 ```

 #### Can I cause problems to other users if I request too many resources or make a mistake with my job script?
 Yes, but it's extremely unlikely.
 We used to say no, but that's not strictly true.
-The reality is that if something breaks it's usually your job hitting the odd corner case we didn't account for.
+The reality is that if something breaks it's usually your job hitting the odd corner case we didn't
+account for.
 It doesn't happen often.

-#### Will a job script from another cluster work on cluster X?
+#### Will a job script from another cluster work on Katana?
 It depends on a number of factors including the sceduling software.
 Some aspects are fairly common across different clusters (e.g. walltime) others are not.
+You
-You should look at the cluster specific information to see what queuing system is being used on that cluster and what commands you will need to change.
-You won't find a cluster that doesn't have knowledgable support that can help you migrate.
+should look at the cluster specific information to see what queuing system is being used on that cluster and what commands you will need to change.
+You won't
+find a cluster that doesn't have knowledgable support that can help you migrate.
+It is also good to remember that the resources on the compute nodes will vary between
+different clusters so you should confirm that your resource request is appropriate for Katana.

 #### How can I see exactly what resources (I/O, CPU, memory and scratch) my job is currently using?
 From *outside* the job, you can run`#!bash qstat -f <jobid>`.